indiosmo/msi/README.md

 Border modules perform I/O on one side and connect to other modules on the other side, e.g. a multicast_receiver module receives multicast data from the network and outputs the received datagrams to be used in another library, and a multicast_sender module takes input from other modules and sends over the network using multicast.

+Intermediary modules receive input as function calls and produce output in the form of events.

 Modules are intended to provide a specific functionality, .e.g.
 FAST decoding, datagram sequencing, etc,  and do not concern themselves with thread synchronization or messaging, meaning that none of the modules should be assumed to be thread safe.

 ## Connectors